-The budget is adopted by the Board of Commissioners.
-Amendments can be made on the approval of the board.
-A budgetary comparison is presented and is consistent with accounting principles generally accepted in the United States of America.
+The budget is adopted by the school board and filed with the taxing authority.
+Amendments can be made on the approval of the school board.
+By statute, final budget revisions must be approved on or before October 15.
+A budgetary comparison is presented for the General Fund and each major Special Revenue Fund consistent with accounting principles generally accepted in the United States of America.

-Note 2 - Pension Schedules
+Note 2: Pension Schedules

-a) Changes in Assumptions
+(1) Changes of Assumptions